rocky-linux/documentation/docs/desktop/gnome/screenshot.md

 ## Conclusion

-Whether it is a picture for your online collage, your computer's background, or a tutorial that you are creating for your favorite product, GNOME's Screenshot is the tool help you get the screenshots you want.
+Whether it is a picture for your online collage, your computer's background, or a tutorial that you are creating for your favorite product, GNOME's Screenshot is the tool to help you get the screenshots you want.
 Are you eager to learn more about this application or have more ideas for it?
 [Submit an issue to Screenshot’s repository at GitLab](https://gitlab.gnome.org/gnumdk/screenshot/-/issues).